secwexen/secwexen/reflections/tools-tested.md

-# Reflection – Tools Tested
+# Tools Tested

-Tested:
+List of cybersecurity tools I have tested and used in my research:

+- Nmap
+- Metasploit
+- Burp Suite
+- Wireshark
-- Shodan filters
+- BloodHound
-- Rust async runtime
+- Empire
-- Basic log parsing in Python

-Notes: need to compare performance differences.
+- Cobalt Strike